jkordick/ghcp-app-mod-aks/README.md

 - show already created Bicep files

 ````
- use bicep and azd to create an AKS automatic cluster in my azure subscription. use sweden central as region. deploy it afterwards.
+ use bicep and azd to create an AKS automatic cluster in my azure subscription. use sweden central as region. deploy it afterwards. do not deploy any applications yet.
  ```

 - use azd to deploy the Node JS application to AKS